 To learn more about our Pre-Pointe level and how the dancers prepare for pointe work, please click here to view a short video clip

 |Beginning and Intermediate Pointe|

 |Ages 11 and over||The dream of every little girl that studies ballet is to someday dance in beautiful, pink satin pointe shoes.

-Advancement to the Intermediate level and Pointe Work is based not solely by age and amount of training, but by the physical and technical readiness of the individual.
+Advancement to the Beginning Pointe level and Pointe Work is based not solely by age and amount of training, but by the physical and technical readiness of the individual.
 The decision for this advancement is decided strictly by the Director and the student's instructors.

 Dancers will continue to build upon their technical skills, vocabulary, and flexibility.
 This class will also incorporate Thera-Band exercises, like pointing and flexing the feet in parallel and turnout, to continue to strengthen and prepare the dancers’ feet for pointe work.